dbernheisel/tiyd-rails-2015-08.github.io/during/week4.md

   * Bad scarring example: Given one bad experience, some people assume that Millenials are all lazy.
   * Bad scarring example: Taking risks on products costs too much money.
   * Diagram: Topological map of scarring
+* Human Learning
+  * Reading Docs
+  * Find out how to call Weather Underground's API with a zip code.
 * The Web
   * IP addresses
   * Ports